Wake Up Some.where

 DHUB, Design Museum of Barcelona

-Wake up Some.where was a workshop created and performed in November 2015, as part of the activities of the Fostering Arts and Design FAD Association at the Design Museum of Barcelona.
+Wake up Some.where is a workshop that took place in November 2015, as part of the activities of the Fostering Arts and Design organisation (FAD) at the Design Museum of Barcelona.
 The project consisted to present the Some.where project and to then invite participants to reflect critically on the topics covered, exchanging practical experiences and starting to develop grassroots actions from its outcomes.
-Forty young professionals (designers, architects, teachers, journalists and anthropologists) from five different European countries participated in this socio-cultural meeting, mobilised to adapt, challenge and imagine alternative responses to current austerity policies through a workshop highlighting the dialectical relationship between Design and Ethnography.
+Forty young professionals –designers, architects, teachers, journalists and anthropologists – from five different European countries participated in this socio-cultural meeting, mobilised to adapt, challenge and imagine alternative responses to current austerity policies through a workshop highlighting the dialectical relationship between Design and Ethnography.

 Workshop: Who are you?